christopher-beckham/barcoding/exp03-freq/README.md

 These experiments are concerned with seeing what results come out of running Naive Bayes on the data, especially with attribute selection.

 The data consists of nearly 40,000 instances, each corresponding to a particular cytochrome oxidase sequence from a particular genus of insect.
+Specifically, each sequence is a 300 bp substring of its original sequence.
+This was done to test how well we could classify genera without needing the full cytochrome oxidase gene sequence.
 In our case, we have 300 unique genera, so we have a 300-class classification problem.
-There are nearly 4000 features, which are all normalised frequencies of 3-mers, 4-mers, and 5-mers.
+There are nearly
+4000 attributes, which are all normalised frequencies of 3-mers, 4-mers, and 5-mers in the sequences.

 Experiments
 ===